pombredanne/centidb/docs/concepts.rst

         **44**, 0
         **81**, 3

-Notice what happens when this dictionary is written to the storage engine: we are guaranteed that the dictionary's order will be maintained, and so we can quickly discover the key for a record containing, say, *44* in its *Age* field.
+Notice what happens when this dictionary is written to an ordered storage
+engine: we are guaranteed that its order will be maintained, and so not only can the key for a record containing, say *44* in its *Age* field be found quickly, but such a lookup will leave the storage engine positioned on a dictionary page containing other nearby ages, too.

 To discover which person is aged *44*, all required is to look up the entry for *44* in this dictionary, then look up its corresponding value (the original record's key) in the original dictionary.
 Suppose instead of asking for one record key, we'd like to discover the keys for any person between the age of 20 and 40.
 The database simply asks the storage engine to find the page where *20* should be, then begins reading forward, noting each record key until an entry with an index key larger than *40* is found.

 Once again, since the storage engine works hard to keep similar keys close together, the desired range of values should reside on a small number of